duracell/podly_pure_podcasts/README.md

 ## Overview

-Podly uses Whisper and Chat GPT to remove ads from podcasts.
+Podly uses ASR (automatic speech recognition/speech to text) and LLM (large language model) to remove ads from podcasts.
+Currently it supports OpenAI Whisper (local, remote) and Groq as ASR.
+For the LLM it supports OpenAI (Chat)GPT and Google Gemini.

 Here's how it works:

 - You request an episode
 - Podly downloads the requested episode
-- Whisper transcribes the episode
+- ASR transcribes the episode
-- Chat GPT labels ad segments
+- LLM labels ad segments
 - Podly removes the ad segments
 - Podly delivers the ad-free version of the podcast to you